For more information on communicable diseases, please see the fact sheets below or contact the Communicable Disease

 Shingles (or herpes zoster) is caused by a reactivation of the varicella-zoster virus, the same virus that causes chickenpox.

 Shingles Fact Sheet

 Tuberculosis (TB) is a curable disease caused by the bacteria (germ) Mycobacterium tuberculosis.
 TB can damage a person's lungs or other parts of the body and cause serious illness.
 TB spreads through the air when a person with TB disease in the lungs or throat, coughs, sneezes or speaks, sending germs into the air.

 Tuberculosis Fact Sheet

-Typhoid is caused by an infection with bacteria called Salmonella Typhi.
+Typhoid and Paratyphoid fever is caused by an infection with bacteria called Salmonella Typhi.
 In Australia, most typhoid infections are acquired overseas and occur after eating contaminated food or water in countries where typhoid is common.